electricimp/Firebase/README.md

 An optional table of *uriParams* can be supplied in order to use Firebase queries.

 An optional *onErrorCallback* parameter can be supplied that will be invoked if errors occur while making streaming requests.
-If no *onErrorCallback* is supplied, the Firebase class will attempt to silently and automatically reconnect when it encounters an error.
-If an *onErrorCallback* is supplied, it is up to the developer to re-initiate the *stream()* request in the callback.
+The Firebase class will attempt to silently and automatically reconnect when it encounters a 429 or 503 status code error.
+For all other errors, if an *onErrorCallback* is supplied, it is up to the developer to re-initiate the *stream()* request in the callback.

 The *onErrorCallback* takes a single parameter: the [HTTP Response Table](https://electricimp.com/docs/api/httprequest/sendasync/) from the request.